javcasta/mywpad/README.md

 # mywpad
-Package for configure wpad in pfSense
+Package for configure wpad in pfSense.
+Tested in pfSense 2.2.6 amd64 version.
+Service necceseraly up in pfSense:
+- unbound (DNS Resolver)
+- lighttpd or vhosts running for http in tcp80 port.
+A proxy working in pfSense or in your local network (lan).